 These were still the elements of a show whether it was a big production in the West End or a more downmarket affair at the Palace.
 The Palace had been a music hall in its time and a proper theatre which had put on plays and revues.
 But by the 1950s its neighbour at the other end of the King’s Road the Royal Court was the place for serious drama in Chelsea.
 The Palace was a variety theatre.
 The long decline of the music halls and variety theatres had already begun.
 But they were by no means dead.
 John Bignell was there recording what he saw with his customary eye for a good picture.

 This is a different show I think a year later.
 It’s one of my favourites of his theatre pictures because he catches the individual personalities of the four dancers in the chorus line.
-The two on the right look new to the business, concentrating hard on what they’re doing.
+The two on the left look new to the business, concentrating hard on what they’re doing.
 The woman next to them is older, probably a seasoned professional, not too happy to be stuck in the chorus line but trying to rise above it.
 What makes the picture special is the one nearest the camera.
 She sees her picture being taken and looks slightly embarrassed at being caught doing something as silly as this.
 She’s also the prettiest of course, so perhaps her wary look is also telling Bignell that she is destined for better things.
 Or perhaps none of this is true.
 Bignell has given us room to speculate.

 Bignell took many more pictures at the Palace.

 An enthusiastic young man singing as though rock’n’roll would never happen.